AlvaresJu/starwars_planet_search/README.md

     - Planet data creation and editing timestamps;
     - URL for API endpoint to get planet data.
   - Text search for planet names;
-  - Filtering of planets by quantitative characteristics
+  - Filtering of planets by quantitative characteristics;
   - Multiple filters possibility;
   - Individual filter removal and complete filters reset;
   - Ascending or descending sorting of data by selected characteristic.